Kashmir in 2020: The Coronavirus Pandemic

-Many orphanages have been shut down due to a lack of resources and there is an alarming need for food and medical aid.
+Many orphanages had been shut down due to a lack of resources and there was an alarming need for food and medical aid.

-Orphans in Need are the only active non-political organisation that is working on the field in Jammu and Kashmir.
+Orphans in Need were one of the first organisations to provide care in Kashmir.
+We are the only active non-political UK organisation that is working on the field in Jammu and Kashmir.
 We have a team of members working on the ground and four offices in Jammu and Kashmir where we are able to help orphans, widows and the needy across the region.

-We need your help to enable our teams to deliver the best care to these vulnerable and innocent families.
+With your help, our teams delivered the best care to these vulnerable and innocent families.